-The idea of a heart attack that we don’t feel is confusing and scary for most people.
+The idea of a silent heart attack that we don’t feel is confusing and scary for most people.
 When one thinks of a heart attack, we often think of the typical crushing chest pain we are used to seeing on TV.
 The truth is, most heart attacks do not give you any symptoms.
-This means they either don’t cause any symptoms, or that the symptoms they cause are so mild you can’t feel them.

 The heart itself does not have a way to let you feel pain coming from it.
 When the heart is hurt, as in a heart attack, the symptoms come from the parts of your body that are around the heart, like the lungs, the pericardium and the stomach.
 This is what causes the pressure or burning sensation in the center of the chest.
 If a heart attack happens slowly or is small enough, the parts around the heart can miss it—and so will you.
 Silent heart attacks tend to occur more often in older people and those with diabetes.